 An Overview of HvZ

 HvZ is a long game, often running days into weeks and occasionally even longer.
-It originalted in US college campuses and is still most often played on university campuses between classes.
-Usually it will last for a school week (5 days) and is played 24/7.
+It originated in US college campuses and is still most often played on university campuses between classes.
+Usually, it will last for a school week (5 days) and is played 24/7.

 There are some places where HvZ may not be played, such as in bathrooms, doctors’ offices, and during class.
 However, outside of these few safe zones, once you’ve entered the game, you’ve committed yourself to a week of vigilance, hunting and being hunted.

 How to play HvZ

 The two teams will be differentiated by bandanas.
 Humans will wear them on their heads while zombies will wear them tied visibly around their arms for quick identification.

 Humans are going to be the armed defenders during this came.
 Therefore, your accuracy with a weapon is very important when combating zombies, especially when you find yourself in the midst of a melee.
 Additionally, you should not only learn to be proficient with your larger, primary weapons, but you will also want to perfect your use of sidearms, which can be beneficial when you want to retain your speed and full range of movement during an HvZ battle.

 Outside of weapons, it is also important to develop a tactical strategy with your teammates in order to survive zombie ambushes and complete your assigned missions.